Akorikk/Data_Analyst/README.md

 Columns were named Summary, Unnamed: 1, Unnamed: 9 and more  not meaningful.
 The file actually contained multiple sections.
 Summary rows at the top (OrgId, ParticipantId, etc.).
 Blank rows.
 A row with "Browsing" label.
 Then the real header row with columns like.
 OrgId, ParticipantId, DeviceId, url, eventtimeutc, transition, title, visitId, referringVisitId, eventtime.
 Then the browsing logs below it.
 Conclusion: we needed to extract the real header and rebuild the dataframe.

 * Clean & Reshape the Data (Extract true header)
-We identified the row that contains the true header (where the last column is eventtime), extracted it as column names, and created a clean dataframe from the rows below.
+We identified the row that contains the true header (where the last column is eventtime), extracted it as column names, and created a clean dataframe from the rows below

+header_index = df[df['Unnamed: 9'] == 'eventtime'].index[0]

+true_header = df.iloc[header_index].values

+df_clean = df.iloc[header_index + 1:].copy()
+df_clean.columns = true_header
+df_clean = df_clean.reset_index(drop=True)

+df_clean.head()
+df_clean.info()

  Why we did it Real-world CSVs are often messy They may contain metadata, summaries, and multiple header rows.If we don’t fix the header, all later analysis (groupby, filtering) becomes hard or wrong.
 So this step Removes non-data rows (summary/empty rows).
 Gives us correct column names Leaves us with only actual browsing events.

 * Parse Timestamps & Create Time Features df_clean['eventtime'] = pd.to_datetime(df_clean['eventtime'], errors='coerce')